shabin5785/react-notes/Notes_2.md

  - its better for each component to own its own data generation and fetching.

   - usually react components are heirachially arranged.
 One below another in a tree structure.
 Using a portal we can render a component as a child of some other component , like a child of root.
 So we haev multipe childs for root instead of usual one.
-Commonly used for popup or dialogs.
+Commonly used for popup or modals.